Disability in the United States

-People with disabilities in the United States are a significant minority group, making up a fifth of the overall population and over half of Americans older than eighty.
+People with disabilities in the United States are a significant minority group, that make up a fifth of the overall population and over half of Americans older than eighty.
 There is a complex history underlying the U.S. and its relationship with its disabled population, with great progress being made in the last century to improve the livelihood of disabled citizens through legislation providing protections and benefits.
 Most notably, the Americans with Disabilities Act is a comprehensive anti-discrimination policy that works to protect Americans with disabilities in public settings and the workplace.
+More than 1 in 4 adults in the U.S. have a disability, making up about 28.7 percent of the population.

 Definitions

 According to the Social Security Advisory Board, when the federal government first began provisioning funds for state-run disability assistance programs, eligible beneficiaries were defined as needing to be "totally and permanently disabled".
 In 1956, this definition was expanded by the Disability Insurance Program to describe disability as the "inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or to be of long-continued and indefinite duration."
 Critics indicated that this language limited the concept of disability to an occupational scope, and more holistic definitions were adopted as time passed.
-The modern consensus on disability within governmental, medical, sociological realms in the United States is that it includes impairments that either physically or mentally incapacitate individuals from engaging in significant life activities, or the perception of possessing such an impairment.
-For instance, in a 2013 study, the Centers for Disease Control and Prevention (CDC) evaluated disability across five dimensions: vision, cognition, mobility, self-care, and independent living.
+The modern consensus on disability within governmental, medical, sociological realms in the United States is that it includes impairments that either physically or mentally incapacitate individuals from engaging in life activities, or the perception of possessing such an impairment.
+The World Health Organization(WHO) defines disability as any condition that affects the body, mind, and ability to express physical vitality and interact with the social world.
+Disabled populations are diverse and range in need, and some disabilities are often hard to notice.
+In a 2013 study, the Centers for Disease Control and Prevention (CDC) evaluated disability across five dimensions: vision, cognition, mobility, self-care, and independent living.
 Specific conditions that fall under this umbrella vary circumstantially, however it is broadly accepted that disability includes, but is not limited to the following: